Bob Hayes: Olympics

-At the 1964 Summer Olympics, in Tokyo, Hayes won the 100 m and in doing so tied the then world record in the 100 m with a time of 10.06 seconds, even though he was running in lane 1 which had, the day before, been used for the 20 km racewalk and this badly damaged the cinder track.
-He also was running in borrowed spikes because one of his shoes had been kicked under the bed when he was playing with some friends and he didn't realize until he got there.
-This was followed by a second gold medal in the 4 × 100-meter relay, which also produced a new World Record (39.06 seconds).
+At the 1964 Summer Olympics, in Tokyo, Hayes won the 100 m and in doing so tied the then world record in the 100 m with a time of 10.0 seconds.
+Until the Tokyo Olympics, world records were measured by officials with stopwatches, measured to the nearest tenth of a second; fully automatic timing was used in Tokyo, but the times were recorded as "hand-timed" by subtracting 0.05 seconds from the automatic time and rounding to the nearest tenth of a second.
+Officials with stopwatches had measured Hayes' time to be 9.9 seconds, but his automatically-timed 10.06 seconds was converted to 10.0 seconds.
+Hayes ran in lane 1 which had been used for the 20 km racewalk the previous day and this badly damaged the cinder track, and ran in borrowed spikes because one of his shoes had been kicked under the bed when he was playing with some friends and he didn't realize until he got there.

-However, the international track and field federation World Athletics, formerly IAAF, faultily "only" accredits Hayes with a hand-timed 10.0 s during his 10.06 s race making him Olympic Champion over 100 m - that although the official manual stopwatches clocked Hayes at 9.8 s, 9.9 s and 9.9 s, which, according to the rules, was a hand-timed 9.9 s.

-Hayes' come-from-behind win for the US team in the relay was one of the most memorable Olympic moments.
-Hand-timed between 8.5 and 8.9 seconds, his relay leg is the fastest in history.
+Hayes won another gold medal in the 4 × 100-meter relay, setting a new world record at 39.06 seconds with team-mates Paul Drayton, Gerry Ashworth, and Richard Stebbins.
+Hayes ran the anchor leg in a come-from-behind win for the US team.
+Hand-timed between 8.5 and 8.9 seconds, his relay leg is one of the fastest in history.
 Jocelyn Delecour, France's anchor leg runner, famously said to Paul Drayton before the relay final that, "You can't win, all you have is Bob Hayes."
 Drayton was able to reply afterwards, "That's all we need."
 The race was also Hayes' last as a track and field athlete, as he permanently switched to football after it, aged only 21.